Macedonian Ruins

 Arise, O God, judge the earth; for you shall inherit all the nations!
 Psalm 82 ESV

-In every case where we read the words God and gods in this Psalm, it is the Hebrew word elohim (plural) which is translated God, god, or gods ninety-nine percent of the time.
+In every case where we read the words God and gods in this Psalm, it is the Hebrew word elohim (plural) which is translated as God, god, or gods ninety-nine percent of the time.
 Throughout this work, I am endeavouring to use the names of God rather than the more generic terms given to us by the King James Version.
 Where most versions have used the term God, it is usually the name Elohim, and where LORD was used, Yahweh, for Lord, Adoni.

 Yahweh, again in a divine council, is admonishing the elohim (some versions use divine beings) for their failure to judge righteously, to rule in favour of those who need help, and for favouring the wicked.
 I want to say, ‘Go Yahweh!
 Let them have it!’ but there is that same sobering aspect in this account.
-These divine beings who judge perversely are apparently part of Yahweh’s divine council and may be acting unjustly in your and my affairs, but, under the authority and supervision of Yahweh.
+These divine beings who judge perversely are part of Yahweh’s divine council and may be acting unjustly in your and my affairs, but, under the authority and supervision of Yahweh.

 That this is a divine council negates the possibility that this is a human court with human judges, as some have suggested.
-They are called "sons of the Most High," an expression reserved for those directly created by Yahweh,—Adam, Eve, the Celestial beings, Yeshua, and those born of the Spirit.
+They are called "sons of the Most High," an expression reserved for those directly created by Yahweh—Adam, Eve, the Celestial beings, Yeshua, and those born of the Spirit.
 If this were about human judges, there would be no point in announcing that they would die like men.
 This account shows us that Yahweh has chosen to place divine beings in charge of responding to the needs of humankind.
-As in the previous passages, Yahweh, here, does not directly interact in the affairs of humankind; that responsibility falls on the members of this assembly in heaven, an organization under the authority of, and answerable to, the Most High God, our Father.
+As in the previous passages, Yahweh, here, does not directly interact with the affairs of humankind; that responsibility falls on the members of this assembly in heaven, an organization under the authority of, and answerable to, the Most High God, our Father.

 Paul writes of an influence similar to that of 2 Kings 22 where in the last days God will send “a deluding influence” on those who reject the truth.
 Here the Greek word for influence is one used “always used of transcendent beings.”